glassorg/ion/README.md

     X Convert class variables to use a named Map.
     X Insert ConditionalDeclarations
-    X   Make binary expression rights dependent on binary expression lefts Infer Types, Keep it going, infer them all.
+    X   Make binary expression rights dependent on binary expression lefts X We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 X toCodeString function memoize.
-      We need to infer chained conditional reference types by hand... if a is Point & a.x > 0 toCodeString function memoize.
+    X Move Larger Types to Shared References to new temporary TypeDeclarations X Unit Testing for parsing evaluation.
-      Insert Negations of ConditionalDeclarations into alternate branches of IfStatement Implement function to convert Expressions to Negative expressions.
+-   X Implement function to convert Expressions to Negative expressions
-          For instance not(foo < 0) => foo >= 0
+-   X   For instance not(foo < 0) => foo >= 0
-->    Move Larger Types to Shared References to new temporary TypeDeclarations.
+-   X Insert Negations of ConditionalDeclarations into alternate branches of IfStatement
-        Where should we put the types... apparently in ion.types["name here"]
+-   X   Also handle negations in chained conditionals Infer Types, Keep it going, infer them all Create Member Lookup Functionality based on a TypeExpression Also, verify that we can do efficient Typed member accessor so we can model things like type MyMap = Map & [String] is String & [Number] is Vector

   type Prime = Integer & isPrime(.)